 Burano also has a leaning tower, the former bell tower of the 15th century San Martino Church, which is a great spot for pictures.

-To learn more about the history and way of life on the lagoon, we strongly recommend a boat tour with Domenico and Enrico of Pescaturismo Nettuno.
+To learn more about the history and way of life on the lagoon, you may take a boat tour with Domenico and Enrico of Pescaturismo Nettuno.
 Both are fishermen who are deeply committed to preserving the natural beauty and native traditions of Burano and the lagoon, and a ride in their authentic bragosso fishing boat is a terrific experience, as well as a way of supporting sustainable tourism on Burano.

 Burano has several good restaurants specializing in fresh seafood.
 The most famous is Trattoria al Gatto Nero, known for its cerulean blue facade, handmade pasta, and homey atmosphere.
 Trattoria da Primo e Paolo, right on the main square, is famous for its seafood risotto, as is Trattoria da Romano, also on the square.
 Riva Rosa is also recommended and has a rooftop terrace with swoon-worthy lagoon views.